-Mean vs. average!
-In mathematics or statistics, you are very likely to come across two terms, average and mean.
+In mathematics or statistics, you are very likely to come across two terms, mean vs. average.
 They are often used interchangeably, and many people aren’t sure whether these two words refer to the same thing or not.
 If you feel confused as well, don’t feel bad.
-After reading this article, your mean vs. average dilemma will be solved.
+After reading this reference, your mean vs. average dilemma will be solved.

 Mean vs. Average